TE-32 Pedestrian Facility Design (online)

 - design guidelines & standards for pedestrian-friendly sidewalks, transit stops, and public spaces

-- ways to safely integrate pedestrian facilities with motorized traffic
+- integrate safe and attractive pedestrian facilities with motorized traffic, Vision Zero

 - ADA requirements, guidelines, and implementation strategies

-- how to formulate community design guidelines for local streets and neighborhoods
+- formulate community design guidelines to account for pedestrians

-- integrating pedestrian concerns into local zoning codes and general plan policies
+- integrating pedestrian basic needs and concerns into policies and planning codes

 - use of GIS tools